 Complications of diverticulitis include

 A fistula is an abnormal channel connecting one organ with another or with the skin.
 Intestinal inflammation from diverticulitis can lead to the development of fistulas that connect the large intestine with other organs.
 Fistulas usually form when an inflamed diverticulum in the large intestine is touching another organ (such as the bladder).
 The resulting inflammation along with the bacterial contents of the large intestine slowly penetrate the nearby organ, resulting in a fistula.
 Most fistulas form between the sigmoid colon and the bladder.
-These fistulas are more common among men than women, although women who have had a hysterectomy Hysterectomy Cancer of the uterus develops in the lining of the uterus (endometrium) and is thus also called endometrial cancer.
+These fistulas are more common among men than women, although women who have had a hysterectomy Treatment The most common type of cancer of the uterus develops in the lining of the uterus (endometrium) and is called endometrial cancer.
 Endometrial cancer usually affects women after menopause.
-It sometimes causes... read more (removal of the uterus) are at increased risk because the large intestine and bladder are no longer separated by the uterus.
+It... read more (removal of the uterus) are at increased risk because the large intestine and bladder are no longer separated by the uterus.
 When fistulas form between the large intestine and bladder, intestinal contents, including normal bacteria, enter the bladder and cause urinary tract infections Overview of Urinary Tract Infections (UTIs) In healthy people, urine in the bladder is sterile—no bacteria or other infectious organisms are present.
 The tube that carries urine from the bladder out of the body (urethra) contains no bacteria... read more .
 Less commonly, a fistula can develop between the large intestine and the small intestine, uterus, vagina, abdominal wall, or even the thigh.

 Complications of Diverticulitis